daniele47/autosaver/README.md

     - Or they might just be for dangerous operations, aka probably only for all fs operations
     - I could even log crashes potentially?

+- make `autosaver` compatible with all sort of syncing mecchanism
+    - do i need to store binary version for any reason? or am i ok with always downloading latest? prolly latest, as that fixes bugs!
     - make the final script store things in $HOME dir, so that the entire dir can be tracked without any issue whatsoever
         - downloaded rust binary: `.cache/autosaver/...`
         - file with defaults to use if nothing else is specified `.config/autosaver/...`
             - NOTE: might be dangerous!
 Do i want it? if i do, maybe it should show a conferm prompt?
 Idk, think about it!